pytorch/pytorch/.circleci/README.md

 ### Note on docker images / Dockerfiles

-All linux builds occur in docker images.
+All linux binary builds occur in docker images.
 The docker images are

 * pytorch/conda-cuda
     * Has ALL CUDA versions installed.
 The script pytorch/builder/conda/switch_cuda_version.sh sets /usr/local/cuda to a symlink to e.g. /usr/local/cuda-10.0 to enable different CUDA builds